 Despite the challenges and the news that we are taking down the website for now, we are extremely proud to have provided One Home as a service to the community for the last four years, making it easier for tens of thousands of families to find housing options for which they are eligible to apply.
 We’ve saved marginalized families tens of thousands of hours by providing vital information, downloadable applications, human support, and critical tools to track their applications or that of their clients.

 We are grateful to the countless individuals over the years that played a role in this work.
 And the work goes on.
-Compass, an organization that has been serving the community for over 100 years, continue to support homeless families, which is more important than ever.
+Compass, an organization that has been serving the community for over 100 years, continues to support homeless families, which is more important than ever.
 One Degree also continues to serve the community through our main website (1degree.org) and mobile apps, and we encourage those looking for community resources (food, shelter, employment assistance, benefits, etc.) to use and share those products.

 Onward in service of our community,